bec-archer/SR80-Manuals/user-manual.md

 The **Front Counter: No Warranty** toggle controls who can flip the No Warranty flag on items.

 - **Off (default):** Only Tech Station and Admin devices see the brown **Mark No Warranty** / **Remove No Warranty** button on items.
 Front Counter still sees the small dark **NO WARRANTY** pill in item headers (read-only) on items that are already flagged, so they always know which items carry the flag — they just can't change it.
 This is the safer default: the call about whether a repair carries a warranty usually happens during the actual repair work, not at drop-off, so Tech Station is the natural place for it.
-- **On:** Front Counter gets the same rules as Tech Station.
-Maria will see the brown **Mark No Warranty** / **Remove No Warranty** button on any item that's In Progress, Tested, or Complete, and she can flip the flag herself.
+- **On:** Front Counter gets the same rules as Tech Station. the front counter staff will see the brown **Mark No Warranty** / **Remove No Warranty** button on any item that's In Progress, Tested, or Complete, and she can flip the flag herself.

-Flip this on if Maria is the one having the warranty conversation with the customer at check-in or pickup and needs to flag the item without waiting on a tech.
+Flip this on if the front counter staff is the one having the warranty conversation with the customer at check-in or pickup and needs to flag the item without waiting on a tech.
 Flip it back off if the shop wants to keep the decision tech-side.

 This toggle only affects who can *flip* the flag.
 The small dark **NO WARRANTY** pill in item headers and the brown **COMPLETE • NO WARRANTY** badge on completed job tiles are visible to everyone no matter how this setting is configured.